 Capitalism, Race, and Class: The Case of McDonald’s

->

-> A conversation about how everything you need to know about race and inequality can be learned by examining the history of McDonald’s.
-Dr. Chatelain explores how fast food uncovers American’s hidden histories of identity, economic
+A conversation about how everything you need to know about race and inequality can be learned by examining the history of McDonald’s.
+DR. MARCIA CHATELAIN explores how fast food uncovers American’s hidden histories of identity, economic

->

-> opportunity, and hunger for justice.
+opportunity, and hunger for justice.

 DR. MARCIA CHATELAIN is a leading voice on the intersection of race and faith.
 In this conversation, Dr. Chatelain speaks to the conflicted history of American slaveholding, religion, and social justice.

 Franchise: The Golden Arches in Black America

 DR. MARCIA CHATELAIN’s 2020 book Franchise was a highly regarded examination of the roots of today’s obesity crisis, food deserts, and struggle for food justice.
 By examining the history of McDonald’s in America, Dr. Chatelain tells the story of race, civil rights, and the question about how to best deliver equal opportunity.